-My company is Aurinkorytmi, Rhythm of the Sun.
-First, I gave private classes and did some smaller classes.
+My company was Aurinkorytmi.
+At first, I gave private classes and did some smaller classes.
 Teaching dance was a part-time job at first.
-Then I got work from multiple institutes.
+Then I got work from multiple civic colleges.
 I taught social dances at first, then line dancing as well, a hobby of mine of several years.

-Now, I mostly teach line dancing to senior, as well as some Pilates, Asahi and partner dances.
+Now, I mostly teach line dancing to seniors, as well as some Pilates, Asahi and partner dances.

 As an entrepreneur, do you have time to improve yourself professionally?

-Not really, but when I have some free time I do choreographies.
+Not really, but when I have some free time I do choreography.
 I have improved on those.
-The more critical of yourself you become, the longer it takes to choreograph one dance.
+The more critical of yourself you become, the longer it takes to do choreography.

 I want to improve as a teacher.
 I have studied many different dance styles.

 How important are associations and organizations in the field?